samkitshah1262/samkitshah1262.github.io/_posts/2025-05-25-daily-reflections.md

 I was quite content with how 2025 started off.
 Things were falling into place and it was quite smooth.
 Have slacked off in the last 3 months to be honest.
 After the GSOC application test submissions, I felt "burned out" - which was actually a disguise for lack of discipline and passion.
 In the last month I have relapsed and fell into a pattern of bare survival.
 Close retrospection reveals that my environment driven action is not effective.
 As soon as I am in my comfort zone, I have stopped chasing or getting better.
 I have messed up a very important interview (update: I did not they stopped hiring hence didn't hear from them for a long time), couldn't clear GSOC.
 What is next?

 ## Next 3 months
-- Get absolutely jacked = Daily 1.5 hrs Gym (weight + cardio)
+- Get absolutely jacked = Daily 1.5 hrs Gym (weight + cardio) - (June 22nd , incorporated cardio in the workout but not consistent)
-- Clear PCCAT
+- Clear PCCAT - (June 9th 46/50)
-- Start building a product - high priority
+- Start building a product - high priority (June 22nd - Assistant? or Just family biz)
 - Start consistently contributing to OMI/Cadence/LFX Repo
 - Make some more PRs to pyneuroml / INCP repo
-- Contest and DSA consistency
+- Contest and DSA consistency (Still to-do)
-- Prepare and give GRE
+- Prepare and give GRE (Confusion)

 ### Micro targets
 - Scale X reach
 - Complete comp neuro course
 - Write more technical blogs
-- Habituate reading to sleep
+- Habituate reading to sleep (June 22nd - more or less achieved)